EkaterinaaTM/Ethereum-landing/README.md

 **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into site’s directory and start it up.

     ```sh
-    cd my-default-starter/
+    cd Ethereum-landing/
     gatsby develop
     ```